sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx in Micro-frontends Architecture

-### Q17: How do you implement NgRx in a micro-frontends architecture with state sharing and isolation?
+### Q22: How do you implement NgRx in a micro-frontends architecture with state sharing and isolation?

 **Answer:**
 Implementing NgRx in micro-frontends requires careful consideration of state isolation, shared state management, and communication between different micro-frontend applications.